postmanlabs/labs-docs/src/pages/docs/publishing-your-api/viewing-documentation.md

 > Postman Team, Business, and Enterprise teammates with view permissions can comment on documentation, while teammates with edit permissions can write, revise, and update it.

-To view documentation for a collection you have access to in the Postman app, select the collection, click the arrow (&#9654;), and choose __View in web__.
+To view documentation for a collection you have access to in Postman, select the collection, click the arrow (&#9654;), and choose __View in web__.
 The collection documentation will open in your web browser.

 ![View Docs](https://assets.postman.com/postman-docs/view-docs.jpg)